xfbs/tmux-rs/docs/index.md

 ## Bugs

-As part of the translation process some bugs were introduced.
-I made a list of the bugs that I found which were introduced during the translation process:
+During the development process I like to make list of the bugs that I find.
+Whenever I find an issue due to something silly I'd add it to my list below.
+Part of this is so that I can avoid making the same mistakes again.
+These are some of the bugs which were introduced during the translation process.
+Feel free to skim the list, most of them are written in such a way which is only meaningful to myself.
+By far the most common was accidentally flipping a conditional during the translation.

+- Incorrect translation of != null check (wrote x.is_null() instead of !x.is_null())
 - Incorrect translation of do while
-- Incorrect translation of != null check
 - Incorrect translation of self-referential struct (just used null to init because lazyness when translating)
 - missing init for tailq in struct // the big one causing crash on init
 - missing break at end of loop emulating goto in rb_remove: hangs on Ctrl-D